 This post discusses NC Personal Injury – What is Contributory Negligence?
 Read on for an explanation and what this means to you as an accident victim.
 We represent personal injury clients in North Carolina and do not get paid unless we win your case.
 Call us today for a free case evaluation, (919) 615-3095!

-However, North Carolina also follows the Last Clear Chance Doctrine which says even if your own negligence contributed to your injury, if the other party had the last clear chance of avoiding the accident, then you can still recover.
+However, North Carolina law also has the Last Clear Chance Doctrine which says even if your own negligence contributed to your injury, if the other party had the last clear chance of avoiding the accident, then you can still recover.

-The Doctrine of Last Clear Chance most frequently comes into play in a personal injury case in the context of car accidents.
+The Doctrine of Last Clear Chance most frequently comes into play in a personal injury case in the context of a car accident.
 For example, if another driver ran a red light and hit you, but you were speeding, your speed becomes a factor in determining fault.
 Even if you were speeding, if it is determined that the last clear chance to avoid an accident belonged to the defendant who should have stopped at a red light, you are likely to still recover under those facts.

-Even though NC follows contributory negligence laws, the reality is that a North Carolina jury who is sympathetic to a plaintiff may be willing to award money in spite of these laws since most of these cases are decided in front of a jury and not a judge.
-However, juries are instructed by the judge at the close of trial to follow the law, so juror sympathy cannot be relied on for an injury victim’s recovery.
+Even though North Carolina law uses contributory negligence, the reality is that a jury who is sympathetic to a plaintiff’s injury may be willing to award money in spite of these laws since most of these cases are decided in front of a jury and not a judge.
+However, juries are instructed by the judge at the close of trial to follow the law, so juror sympathy alone cannot be relied on for an injury victim’s recovery.

 Do other states use Contributory Negligence in Personal Injury Cases?

-No, in fact, NC is only one of seven states that still uses contributory negligence to determine liability.
+No, in fact, NC is only one of four states that still uses contributory negligence to determine liability.
 In other states they use comparative negligence or modified comparative negligence to determine how to compensate injured parties.
 If interested you can read more information from California Personal Injury Lawyer Steven Sweat and West Virginia Personal Injury Lawyer Jeffery L. Robinette.